 Guests’ pickup is offered for the private group option.
 Pick up time adjustable upon your request.
-We will meet you at your hotel lobby or port at your cruise ship.
+We will meet you at your hotel lobby or port on your cruise ship.
 Our guide will be holding a sign with your name.

 Experience the unique beauty and culture of Chania

-Experience the unique beauty and culture of Chania by joining this amazing walking tour through one of Greece’s most picture-pretty cities.
+Experience the unique beauty and culture of Chania by joining this fantastic foodies’ walking tour through one of Greece’s most picture-pretty cities.
 Chania has everything: ancient ruins, centuries-old monuments, strong local traditions, and exquisite cuisine that you get to taste during the tour.
 Leave your guidebook aside and follow us into traditional neighborhoods and lesser-known corners – each spot, every backstreet you’ll pass along has a story to tell!

 Local impact — How you help the local community by joining this tour

-- During this tour, you sample locally-sourced food from Crete’s villages, farmers and stock-breeders.
+- During this tour, you sample locally sourced food from Crete’s villages, farmers, and stock-breeders.

 Since the Neolithic period when the first city’s settlement was founded a stone’s throw away from the Venetian harbour, Chania has had an extended history recorded with empires such as Romans, Byzantines, Arabs, Venetians, Ottomans, and Germans trying to conquer its land.
 Its strategic geographical position was the reason why Cretans have always had to fight for freedom and independence, being proud of their ancestor’s land.
 However, this turbulent past has transformed Chania into a city with an entrancing story!

 Follow this laid-back walking tour of Chania and find what makes Crete’s cultural capital so marvelous.
 Explore with us some of the Old Town’s best sights, and visit a mix of famous spots, historic haunts, and hidden gems while discovering the lesser-known Ottoman and Jewish quarters.
 Get ready to experience Chania with all your senses!